dotnet/docs-maui/docs/windows/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI views, pages, and layouts on Windows:

-- Setting an access key for a `VisualElement`.
+- Setting an access key for a <xref:Microsoft.Maui.Controls.VisualElement>.
 For more information, see [VisualElement Access Keys on Windows](visualelement-access-keys.md).

 The following platform-specific functionality is provided for .NET MAUI views on Windows: